- Places to Explore

 A leisurely walk through Portland's West End, beginning at the top of the Arts District, offers a real treat to historic architecture buffs.
 The neighborhood, on the National Register of Historic Places, reveals an extraordinary display of architectural splendor, from High Victorian Gothic to lush Italianate, Queen Anne, and Colonial Revival.

-A good place to start is at the head of the Western Promenade, which has parking, benches, and a nice view.
+A good place to start is at the head of the Western Promenade, which has benches and a nice view.
 From the Old Port, take Danforth Street all the way up to Vaughn Street; take a right on Vaughn and then an immediate left onto Western Promenade.
-Pass by the Western Cemetery, Portland's second official burial ground, laid out in 1829 (inside is the ancestral plot of famous poet Henry Wadsworth Longfellow) and just beyond is the parking area.
+Pass by the Western Cemetery, Portland's second official burial ground, laid out in 1829 (inside is the ancestral plot of famous poet Henry Wadsworth Longfellow), and look for street parking.

 The West End at a Glance